tideland/gocells/README.md

 - **Simple Processor** allows to not implement a behavior but only use one function for event processing.
 - **Ticker** emits tick events in a defined interval.
-- **Waiter** sets the payload of the first received event to a payload waiter.

 ## Contributors